ajoh504/referenceguides/python.md

 ```

 ### 3.4 print() function keyword arguments

 The `print()` function always adds a newline character to the end of the printed output.
-Use `end=''` as an optional parameter with to eliminate the newline character.
-Any text entered inside the emptry string will also print.
+Use `end=''` as an optional parameter to eliminate the newline character.
+Any text entered inside the empty string will also print.

 ```py
 print('test1 ', end='')